 Kathy Paczak, Operations Manager

-Kathryn (Kathy) Paczak is a lifelong resident of Fairfax county.
+Kathryn (Kathy) Paczak is a lifelong resident of Fairfax County, Virginia.
 She received her BA in Business from Loyola College in Maryland and her MBA from George Mason University.
-Her career spans positions in finance, accounting, project management, and payroll for large and small Government Contractors and non-profit organizaions in the DC area.
+Her career spans positions in finance, accounting, project management, and payroll for large and small Government Contractors and non-profit organizations in the DC area.
 Kathy's skills include Budget and Cost Analysis, General Ledger, Information Research, Billing and Payables Management, and Business Operations.
 Kathy danced for three years as a youth under Thomas and Ilona Russell at the Russell School of Ballet in Northern Virginia.
 Her daughter's ballet career brought her to BalletNova in 2009.
 Kathy was a supportive mom helping in the studio, backstage, and with fundraising efforts.
 She began volunteering at the Front Desk in 2012.
 In 2017, Kathy put her ballet shoes back on and now takes several classes a week at BalletNova.
+In Spring 2020 she accepted the position of Operations Manager.
 When her daughter is in town, Kathy enjoys when they can take ballet classes together!